-Most people have probably heard this overused statistic, originally published in 2013, then re-popularized by a Microsoft study in 2015.
+Most people have probably heard this overused statistic, initially published in 2013, then re-popularized by a Microsoft study in 2015.
 It’s everywhere.

-Basically, any time attention span is discussed, this fact gets dropped.
-Articles that were posted in the last week still use it.
+Any time the attention span is discussed, this fact gets dropped.

-One of the most recent examples of this comes in the form of NBA game lengths.
-At the beginning of 2017, the NBA’s competition committee said that it was evaluating game lengths because, as NBA commissioner Adam Silver put it, “Obviously people, particularly millennials, have increasingly short attention spans, so it’s something as a business we need to pay attention to. … When the last few minutes of the game take an extraordinary amount of time, sometimes it’s incredibly interesting for fans, other times it’s not.”
+Back at the beginning of 2017, the NBA’s competition committee said that it was evaluating game lengths, as NBA commissioner Adam Silver put it, “Obviously people, particularly millennials, have increasingly short attention spans, so it’s something as a business we need to pay attention to… When the last few minutes of the game take an extraordinary amount of time, sometimes it’s incredibly interesting for fans, other times it’s not.”

 Should we cater to the supposedly short attention span, or should we endeavor to keep it for longer?
 In reality, a blend of both sides is increasingly critical.
-This post gives tips on where you should cave to the idea of a world where no one can focus and where you should attempt to entice your audience to stick around for a longer stretch.
+This post gives tips on when you should cave to the idea of a world where no one can focus and when you should attempt to entice your audience to stick around for a longer stretch.